Skip to content

 TAAGGATCAGTGCCAAGCTCGT

-If your protocol has alternative primers then make sure the fasta header contains the "alt" keyword in the following format:
+If your protocol includes alternative primers, ensure the FASTA header contains the "alt" keyword in the following format:

 >{primer-name}_{primer-number}_alt_{orientation}

-Please make sure the "alt" keyword is in the middle and not at the end of the fasta header.
+The "alt" keyword must appear in the middle and not at the end of the header.

 Example of formatted primer names from the ArticV3 SARS-CoV-2 sequencing protocol with alternative primers included